BillJr99/Ursinus-CS374-Overview/_slides/03-f-goals.md

 - Programming paradigms

-- How algorithms can read, translate, and execute code
+- Algorithms that read, translate, and execute code